A sandbox is a sensory pit that allows us to bring back a part of the beach experience we all love.

 This sandbox measures 29.5 by 33 by 30 inches and features a two-sided table.
 The sand section holds up to 20 pounds of sand, while the water basin can support 4 gallons of water.
 There’s a palm tree in the middle that gives it a tropical feel and a watering hole for the dinos.

-The gray lid is designed to look like a volcano rock that can be incorporated into the play.
+The gray lid is designed to look like a volcanic structure that can be incorporated into the play.
 Your kids will enjoy pouring water into the high rocky mountain and watching it gush down the sides.

 The sandbox comes with four dinosaurs, a shovel/rake, and two scoops to keep little hands busy and minds creative.
 The children can go off on an adventure to find the molded-in dinosaur bones and footprints.

-Once assembled, this sandbox gives off a prehistoric feel that takes us back thousands of years when dinos ruled the world.
+Once assembled, this sandbox gives off a prehistoric vibe that takes us back thousands of years to when dinos ruled the world.
 It’s a pure delight and will look great indoors or outdoors.